 All of our bases are wheelchair accessible and ADA compliant.
 Each base also has a custom built chair lift to assist passengers into the helicopter safely and comfortably.

 Based on availability and a few passenger requirements, front row seats may be reserved at a fee.
 Combined front row seat weight must be under 319 lbs for A-Star tours and 470 lbs for Eco-Star tours and individual passenger weights must be under 250 lbs for A-Star and 260 lbs for Eco Star.
 Should actual weights during check-in exceed any of these limits guests will be accommodated in other seats and a refund will be made for the premium upgrade fee.
 Front row passengers must occupy their own seats and must be able to refrain from interfering with the pilot and instrumentation.
+At least one of the front seat occupants must be 15 years of age or older and capable of performing emergency aircraft egress procedures.
 Lap children cannot be accommodated in the front row.
 In the event of an emergency front row passengers must be able to receive instructions in English and be physically capable of operating exit doors.
 Our chair lifts are only able to access the rear row of seats therefore guests requiring a chair lift to board the helicopter cannot be accommodated in the front row.